-Soho is where you'll probably find the most concentrated area of restaurants and bars in London.
-There's a LOT of competition here, and you'll really need to have a semblance of a plan before heading here (although there are plenty of walk-in spots if you're willing to wait).
+Soho is where you'll probably find the most concentrated area of restaurants and bars in London and an area that's ever-changing.
 We've picked some of the choice spots in the area...

 One of the most successful example of street food vendors going permanent, this is one of the toughest places to grab a seat at in Soho.
 But when you do, the steamed milk buns that are at the heart of the menu make it all worthwhile.

-Blacklock's main speciality is chops - beef, pork and lamb and all at pretty good value too.
-You'll want to go all-in with the chops dripping onto flatbread, but keep an eye out for some great meats on the specials board too.
-And knock back lots of cocktails for a fiver.
+Blacklock's main speciality is chops - beef, pork and lamb and all at pretty good value.
+You'll want to go all-in with the chops dripping onto flatbread, but keep an eye out for some great meats on the specials board.
+With most cocktails costing just £5 a good time is guaranteed.

-Blanchette is from three brothers Maxime, Yannis and Malik Alary who are launching a "French bistro serving simple, classic and inventive French food".
+Blanchette is from three brothers Maxime, Yannis and Malik Alary who have opened this "French bistro serving simple, classic and inventive French food".
 Similar to Salt Yard, it's primarily based around sharing "French tapas" plates.
 Look out for its sister restaurant in Shoreditch too.

 This restaurant comes from the people behind Salt Yard and takes its inspiration from the rural Basque and Italian methods of smoking and grilling over charcoal.
 The menu is almost entirely cooked on a custom built charcoal fired grill.